Alec Templeton: Later years and death

 Experimenting with the new recording medium of audio tape, Alec was able to make sounds with the piano similar to what Les Paul was doing with guitar (recording at half-speed so as to play back doubly fast).
 Two albums were issued using this technique: "Magic Piano" on Atlantic (LP #1222) and "Smart Alec" for ABC-Paramount (ABC-100).
 He also made two albums for children on the Riverside label: "Children's Concert" and "Mother Goose Songs."
 There were also two LPs of recordings consisting of the sounds from Alec's music box collection, the first for the "Ficker Recording Service" of Greenwich, Connecticut (mastered by Columbia), and the second recorded for RCA Victor.

-He died, aged 52 or 53, in Greenwich, Connecticut, from an undisclosed illness and is interred at Putnam Cemetery in Greenwich.
+He died, aged 52, in Greenwich, Connecticut, from an undisclosed illness and is interred at Putnam Cemetery in Greenwich.